 For this recipe be sure to use only Thai jasmine rice - other types may not be successful (e.g. do not use brown rice, short grain rice, sweet rice, or minute rice).

-- 2 and 1/2 cups good-tasting chicken stock OR if vegetarian, use vegetable or faux-chicken stock
+- 2 1/2 cups chicken stock (or if vegetarian, use vegetable or faux-chicken stock)

 - 1/2 tsp. saffron threads